frostyplanet/git-store-python/README.md

 * Currently no user infomation can be custom in the commits, all writes are done as system user.

-* merging between branches is not supported, though you can clone the git repo and do it youself.
+* Merging between branches is not supported, though you can clone the git repo and do it youself.

+* It has been used in production environment, but more thorough tests may be required.